 Wednesday, November 8—8:45 a.m.

-Join Kerry Dorton, Assistant Head for Education and long-time WMS math teacher for a quick and enlightening overview of Montessori math from YCC to MS. Past participants of this talk have walked away amazed at what their children are learning and often with a new feeling about math themselves.
+Join Kerry Dorton, Assistant Head for Education and long-time WMS math teacher for a quick and enlightening overview of Montessori math from LS to MS. Past participants of this talk have walked away amazed at what their children are learning and often with a new feeling about math themselves.
 Seeing the curriculum from a bird’s eye view offers parents the opportunity to understand the power of the Montessori method more deeply.

 Level Information Nights.